Mulvaney settles in at CFPB, says 'disregard' other acting director

-Office of Management and Budget Director Mick Mulvaney promised big changes to the nation's top consumer watchdog agency Monday, but that it would "stay open" for now.
+Office of Management and Budget Director Mick Mulvaney promised big changes to the nation's top consumer watchdog agency Monday but said it would "stay open" for now.

 But, he added, "Anyone who thinks that a Trump administration CFPB is the same as an Obama CFPB is wrong."

-Mulvaney, Trump's pick to temporarily lead the agency, has been an outspoken critic of the CFPB and previously advocated for its demise.
-His new role hasn't changed those “principled misgivings,” he told reporters, though he noted that the Dodd-Frank Act, which created the bureau during the Obama administration, doesn't allow him to do away with it on his own.
+Mulvaney, President Donald Trump's pick to lead the agency temporarily, has been an outspoken critic of the CFPB and has previously advocated for its demise.
+His new role hasn't changed those "principled misgivings," he told reporters, although he noted that the Dodd-Frank Act, which created the bureau during the Obama administration, doesn't allow him to do away with it on his own.

-“I’m just learning about the powers that I have as acting director,” Mulvaney said.
-“They would frighten most of you” due to “how little oversight Congress has over me now."
+"I'm just learning about the powers that I have as acting director," Mulvaney said.
+"They would frighten most of you" because of "how little oversight Congress has over me now."

-When asked if he would shutter the CFPB if given the legal opportunity, he signaled that he would advocate shutting it down.
+When asked whether he would shutter the CFPB if given the legal opportunity, he signaled that he would advocate shutting it down.
 Other agencies could absorb its watchdog role, Mulvaney argued.

 "I apologize for this being the very first thing you hear from me," the memo from Mulvaney continued.
 "However, under the circumstances I suppose it is necessary."